symbuzzer/MIUI-Launcher-4-POCO-Magisk-Module/README.md

 NOTES:
 -Should work MIUI roms included 14, 13 and 12
 -Device should be rooted via Magisk
+-MIUI Launcher is updateable via apk installation and somehow
 -Use at your own risk